 So, you tried the above methods and found out you have bad breath.
 My Condolences… Bad breath truly is your enemy, and to defeat your enemy, you must first understand a bit about how it works.

 Otherwise, in 90% of normal everyday bad breath cases, the origin of the odor is in the mouth itself.
 Most frequently on the tongue, below the gum line, and in the pockets created by gum disease between teeth and gums.
 This is known as ‘intra-oral halitosis’.
 Bad breath from these regions of the mouth is caused by the breakdown of proteins into individual amino acids, followed by the further breakdown of these amino acids which causes a detectable odorous gas.
-The gases are known as Volatile Sulfur Compounds, and luckily for you, they can be effectively minimised by following a thorough dental routine, including regular trips to your favourite Haberfield Dental Practice.
+The gases are known as Volatile Sulfur Compounds, and luckily for you, they can be effectively minimised by following a thorough dental routine, including regular trips to your dental specialist.

-Bad breath can also be cause by food becoming stuck in between your teeth and beginning to decay.
+Bad breath can also be caused by food becoming stuck in between your teeth and beginning to decay.
 The decaying means bacteria are feasting, and as they feast and die, they can produce foul smelling odors.
 This is why brushing, flossing and dental checkups are so important.

 While this process of breaking down proteins and bacteria are often the cause of everyday bad breath, in some chronic or severe cases of bad breath, it is best to see a doctor to rule out any health-related concerns that may be causing your bad breath.